captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## REN:
 I don’t know what you want, Ollie.
 You come over here and you seem to have this expectation that I’m going to tell you no, you can’t go on a trip with your new friend—.

+---

 I… I have never stopped you from doing the things you want to do.
 Have I?
 Please tell me.

 ---

 ## OLIVIA:
 You have!
 Of course you have.
 But it was back when… oh, man.
 Let’s not dredge it all up.

+---

----’m going with him.
+I’m going with him.
 I’m doing it.
 I’ll be in touch when I get back.

 ---